Linden

 Seasonality

-Early to mid-summer (June-July in Northern Hemisphere)
+Late spring to early summer (June-July in Northern Hemisphere)

 Best Months